GLOBAL MARKETS-Stocks gain as Brexit nerves settle

 By Patrick Graham

-Sterling, the other big victim on Friday and Monday, rose around 0.6 percent against the dollar to recover a full 3 cents of Friday's 18-cent fall to 31-year lows.
+Sterling and the euro, the other big victims on Friday and Monday, gained around 0.4 percent respectively against the dollar.
+That put the pound 2 cents off Monday's 31-year lows after falling some 18 cents from Thursday night.

-Stock markets in Frankfurt, Paris and London all gained more than 2 percent in morning trade while the pan-European index of major banks was up 1.6 percent.
-Wall Street was also set to open higher.
+Stock markets in Frankfurt, Paris and London all gained more than 1.5 percent in early deals while the pan-European index of major banks was up 3 percent.

-At the heart of the recovery are expectations that the world's major central banks will go easier on monetary policy over the next six months in anticipation of another hit to global growth from Europe.

-Traders said there was much talk, particularly outside the UK, of ways in which Britain could renege on the results of the referendum to which no politician has given credence.
+Traders say the better mood was part the result of a swing in expectations towards easier monetary policy over the next six months, and part hopes that Britain will remain closely integrated with Europe whatever deal is done.

 "Expect lots of mood swings ahead as the prevailing mood changes but there was definitely an air that full Brexit wasn't necessarily a done deal yesterday," Deutsche Bank analyst Jim Reid said in a morning note.

-Better signals from the U.S. economy on Tuesday were also playing into the price action.

-But the first Federal Reserve policymaker to comment since the vote, Governor Jerome Powell, said it had shifted global risks "to the downside", reinforcing expectations the Fed will not hike U.S. rates this year and could even cut.
+The first Federal Reserve policymaker to comment since the vote, Governor Jerome Powell, said it had shifted global risks "to the downside".

+That only reinforced market expectations the Fed will no longer be able to hike U.S. rates this year, and could even be forced to cut if the domestic economy falters.

 Japanese Prime Minister Shinzo Abe also urged the Bank of Japan to provide ample funds to markets.